N. P. Williams

 Norman Powell Williams (1883–1943), known as N. P. Williams, was an Anglican theologian and priest.
 Educated at Durham School and at Christ Church, Oxford, he enjoyed a succession of appointments at that university: Fellow of Magdalen (1906), Chaplain of Exeter (1909), Lady Margaret Professor of Divinity and Canon of Christ Church (1927).
 In 1924 he was Bampton lecturer.

 His 1924 Bampton Lectures were published in 1927 under the title The Ideas of the Fall and of Original Sin, which continues to be an influential source for students of original sin to this day and was included in Ronald W. Hepburn's 1973 entry on the "Cosmic Fall" in the Dictionary of the History of Ideas.
 Williams argued for a "transcendental" or "pre-cosmic fall" that occurred in the "life-force" and "during an 'absolute' time" prior to the "differentiation of life into its present multiplicity of forms and the emergence of separate species."

 He served as the Lady Margaret's Professor of Divinity at Oxford, from 1927 until his death in April, 1943.
 Also in 1927, he became the Canon of Christ Church, Oxford.
 A collected edition of his works was published by Eric Waldram Kemp in 1954, entitled simply N. P. Williams.
 On the flap jacket of this edition, N. P. Williams was given this description:

+Williams married Muriel, daughter of Arthur Philip Cazenove, of a landed gentry family; their son was Charles Williams, Baron Williams of Elvel.